 Data Backup Retention (Days)

-The number of days for which you want to retain data backup files.
+The data backup retention period.
 Valid values: 7 to 730.
 Default value: 7.
+Unit: days.

 Backup Cycle